Kupe: Statue

 William Trethewey produced the statuary for the New Zealand Centennial Exhibition that was held in 1939/40 in Rongotai, Wellington.
 A 100 ft frieze depicted the progress of New Zealand, groupings of pioneers, lions in Art Deco style, a large fountain and a figure of Kupe standing on the prow of his canoe were produced for the centennial exhibition.
 Of all these works, only the Kupe Statue remains.
 After having spent many decades at Wellington railway station, then the Wellington Show and Sports Centre and finally at Te Papa, the Kupe Group Trust successfully fundraised to have the plaster statue cast in bronze.
 Since 2000, the bronze statue has been installed at the Wellington Waterfront.

 Video games

 Kupe leads the Māori civilization in the Gathering Storm expansion of Civilization VI.
-Kupe provides a unique style of gameplay where the player, rather than beginning their civilization on land, begins in the ocean and must find a coast on which to settle, referencing his discovery of New Zealand.